 Every company in this modern environment shares one common concern: cyber-attacks.
 The concern reduces when companies have cyber security to avoid cyber risks.
 Cyber security should be one of the first things to invest in when starting your business online.
 Cyber-attacks can spring out of nowhere for various reasons; you don’t have to be a big brand to be a victim of an attack.
 As a matter of fact, small companies are more likely to be a target of cybercriminals.

-One of the fastest-growing technologies now used in cyber-attack is artificial intelligence (AI).
+One of the fastest-growing technologies now used in cyber-attacks is artificial intelligence (AI).
 Ironically, experts first created AI software for cyber security to detect cyber risks and attacks.
 Artificial intelligence security helps detect malware, cyber threats and take automated actions.
-However, in the past few years, hackers have also learned how to implement AI in their attacks.
-It is a battle of AI these days, with no confirmation of who will win.
+However, hackers have also learned how to implement AI in their attacks in the past few years.
+It is a battle of AI, with no confirmation of who will win.

 What is Artificial intelligence (AI)?